metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 Optional:

-- `disable_mount_sub_path` (Boolean) Deprecated: subPath usage will be disabled by default in a future release, this option will become unnecessary.DisableMountSubPath allows to remove any subPath usage in volume mounts.
+- `disable_mount_sub_path` (Boolean) Deprecated: subPath usage will be disabled by default in a future release, this option will become unnecessary.
+DisableMountSubPath allows to remove any subPath usage in volume mounts.
 - `empty_dir` (Attributes) EmptyDirVolumeSource to be used by the Prometheus StatefulSets.
 If specified, used in place of any volumeClaimTemplate.
-Moreinfo: https://kubernetes.io/docs/concepts/storage/volumes/#emptydir (see [below for nested schema](#nestedatt--spec--vmstorage--storage--empty_dir))
+More info: https://kubernetes.io/docs/concepts/storage/volumes/#emptydir (see [below for nested schema](#nestedatt--spec--vmstorage--storage--empty_dir))
 - `volume_claim_template` (Map of String) A PVC spec to be used by the VMAlertManager StatefulSets.

 <a id="nestedatt--spec--vmstorage--storage--empty_dir"></a>